QuantEcon/python-lecture-sandpit.myst/lectures/ak2.md

-This notebook demonstrates how to solve for transition paths of the two-period life cycle OLG economy that we studied in the class.
+This lecture computes  transition paths of the two-period life cycle OLG economy described in chapter 2 of Auerback and Kotlikoff (1987)
+{cite}`auerbach1987dynamic`.